Are There Fire Retardants In My Mattress?

 We all hope that our government is making laws to protect us, but the reality is quite different.
 This is why we must be mindful of what we buy and whom we buy it from, if we want to make the world a healthier place for our children and our children's' children.

-• Click to learn more about chemical free mattresses. (all are fire retardant free)
+• Click to learn more about Why Should I Get A Chemical Free Mattresses?. (all are fire retardant free)

-• Click here to read how you can obtain a doctors note to avoid all fire retardants including Borate.
+• Click here to read how you can obtain a doctors note to avoid all fire retardants including What Is Borate?.

-• Click here to read more about fire retardants.
+• Click here to read more about Do Crib Mattresses Contain Flame Retardants?.

-• Click here to read more about wool the natural flame retardant.
+• Click here to read more about Is Wool A Natural Fire Retardant?.

 Everything You Need To Know About Futons